 “You have to be able to say that to yourself, because ‑‑ and I found ‑‑ and this is a great thing for Carol too — the older you get, the more you ‑‑ at least for me, I’ve let a lot of stuff go that I don’t feel I need to weigh in on.
 It’s just not important, and I’m not going to spend these precious, precious moments that we have here in anger or hatred or ‑‑ you just have to kind of like open yourself up and humble yourself and just let life happen.“Life is hard… and you just have to try to make it easier for other people around you.
 We’re so blessed and privileged here, and nothing to complain about.
 So, I think it’s just more of that.
 It’s more of, like, what can we do to make the world a better place?
 What energy can we put into it?”
 Heaton said.

 Heaton is known for her popular motherly roles on sitcoms EVERYBODY LOVES RAYMOND and THE MIDDLE.

-Heaton has presented prizes at the Movieguide® Awards, and THE MIDDLE was honored at 26th Annual Movieguide® Faith & Values Awards Gala in 2018.Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Heaton has presented prizes at the Movieguide® Awards, and THE MIDDLE was honored at 26th Annual Movieguide® Faith & Values Awards Gala in 2018.Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!